-- 1 PCI Express X16 slot.

-- 1 PCI Express X1 slots.

-- 2 PCI bus master slots ver.
+- 1 PCI Express X16 slot. - 2 PCI bus master slots ver.
 2.2 compliant.

 Static electricity can harm delicate components of the motherboard.
 To prevent damage caused by static electricity, discharge the static electricity from your body before you touch any of the computers electronic components.